cyberswat/puppet-puppet/README.md

  * [*puppet_config*]
    The path to the puppet configuration file. eg /etc/puppet/puppet.conf

  * [*puppet_server_package*]
    The name of the puppet master package that should be installed. eg puppet-server

+ * [*puppet_server_service*]
+   The name of the registered puppet master service.

+Class: puppet::master
+=
+ Manages both puppet client and puppet master.

+Parameters
+-

+ * [*puppet_server_package*]
+   The name of the puppet master package that should be installed. eg puppet-server